 The annual general meeting has approved to authorize the Board of Directors to issue up to 8.5 million shares for an incentive plan for the board of directors, key management and senior employees.
-The incentive plan has up to 4 years vesting period with specific milestones to enhance management long term commitment to Aroundtown strategic targets.
+The incentive plan has up to 4 years vesting period with specific milestones to enhance management long term commitment to the Company's strategic targets.